Last updated on April 23, 2026

 On its surface, Sicarian Infiltrator seems a bit expensive; a 3-mana 1/2 that draws a card isnโ€™t making the biggest splash in the world.
 Squad takes this card and puts it close to Mulldrifter territory.
 It flexibly casts as a 3-, 5-, and 7-mana spell, all of which can trigger enters the battlefield effects.
 Paired with a Panharmonicon, youโ€™re doubling each creatureโ€™s draw trigger.

 Having multiple artifacts increases your total count for mechanics like affinity and lets you tap additional artifacts to improvise spells like Universal Surveillance.
-All of this comes together to make this Infiltrator do a lot of work in a variety of decks, as the squad mechanic has a ton of power baked into it.
+All of this comes together to make this Infiltrator do a lot of work in a variety of decks.

 Imposter Mech